hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 ## Yadage

 Yadage enables to describe complex computational workflows.
-Let us start having a look at the Yadag e specification for the RooFit example we have used in the beginning episodes:
+Let us start having a look at the Yadage specification for the RooFit example we have used in the beginning episodes:

 ~~~
 stages: